-The funders variable is initiated as a mapping where the key is an address, and the value is a number representing the contribution of each participant.
+The funders variable is initiated as a mapping where the key is a number, and the value is a struct representing the contribution of each participant.
+This struct contains each participant's public address and their respective value contributed to the fund.
+The key corresponding to each struct in the mapping will be represented by the variable nextFunderIndex which is incremented with each additional contributing participant.
+Variables initialized with the int128 type without an explicit value, such as nextFunderIndex, defaults to 0.
 The beneficiary will be the final receiver of the funds once the crowdfunding period is over-as determined by the deadline and timelimit variables.
-The goal variable is the target total contribution of all participants.
+The goal variable is the target total contribution of all participants. refundIndex is a variable for bookkeeping purposes in order to avoid gas limit issues in the scenario of a refund.

 '''

-Setup global variables

-@external
+17 @external

-def init(beneficiary: address, goal: uint256, timelimit: uint256):
+18 def init(beneficiary: address, goal: uint256, timelimit: uint256):

-self.beneficiary = beneficiary
+19 self.beneficiary = beneficiary

-self.deadline = block.timestamp + timelimit
+20 self.deadline = block.timestamp + timelimit

-self.timelimit = timelimit
+21 self.timelimit = timelimit

-self.goal = goal
+22 self.goal = goal

 '''